 New Text Supplement

-This new text supplement is intended for students in any science class, grades 7-10.
-It can replace (or supplement) the usual Ch.1 in any secondary science textbook with an updated and more accurate treatment of how science works, what it can and cannot do, and why it's so effective for increasing our understanding of the natural world.
+Science Surprises can replace (or supplement) the usual Ch.1 in any secondary science textbook with an updated and more accurate treatment of how science works, what it can and cannot do, and why science is so effective for increasing our understanding of the natural world.
 The book particularly addresses the many misconceptions about NOS, e.g., the myth of the "Scientific Method."
 [Read the short passage about this being a myth, from the Framework for K-12 Science Education, p.
 78 (NRC 2012)].It also satisfies virtually ALL of the new NOS standards (in NGSS and Common Core).

-Many teachers just assume that students will “absorb” NOS by “osmosis” while doing hands-on investigations - but current research shows that very little, if any, is learned and retained that way.
+Many teachers just assume that students will “absorb” NOS by “osmosis” while doing inquiry- or hands-on investigations - but current research shows that very little, if anything about NOS, is learned and retained that way.
 In fact, the research tells us clearly that NOS must be taught explicitly, like any other basic subject content in science [see research paper summary on this].
 It must be explicit, and integrated throughout your course if you expect the concepts to be understood and retained.

 Science Surprises is designed to be tightly integrated with several of the free student-centered, interactive NOS lessons on the ENSI site.
-Teaching strategies are based on research pointing to those that are most effective, e.g., the 5-E Learning Cycle approach, student interactive discussion, and teaching NOS explicitly.
+Teaching strategies are based on research pointing to those that are most effective, e.g., the 5-E Learning Cycle approach, student interactive discussion, teaching NOS explicitly, and effectively debunking misconceptions.

-Pre-publication versions of Science Surprises have been peer-reviewed, and field-tested (by 4 middle school and 4 high school science teachers across the country and in urban, suburban and rural schools).
+Pre-publication versions of Science Surprises have been peer-reviewed, and field-tested with about 760 students (by 4 middle school and 4 high school science teachers across the country and in urban, suburban and rural schools).
 Positive results of that testing have been applied to the current published version.
-Every paragraph of the text proper is adjusted to 8th grade reading level.
-With some scaffolding and adaptations, this unit could be effectively used in any secondary science course, grades 6-12.
+Every paragraph of the text is adjusted to 8th grade reading level.
+With some selective scaffolding and adaptations, this unit could be effectively used in any secondary science course, grades 6-12.

-There is also a comprehensive 127 page guidebook (TEACH) to help you do this most effectively.
+There is also a comprehensive 130 page guidebook (TEACH) to help you do this most effectively.
 You can get TEACH from author (and ENSI webmaster) Larry Flammer.
-It has been free for some time, but now an updated version is for sale as an eBook.
-To get it, send an email message using your school email address.
+It was free for several months in 2014, but now a greatly updated version is for sale as an eBook.
+To get it, send an e-mail message using your school e-mail address.
 Give your name, subjects and grade level in which you want to use the material, the name and address of your school (including city and state), and the school phone number.
-This is a" For Teachers Only" book, priced rather high to discouarge others, but available to teachers at a considerable 16% discount if they request the discount Coupon Code from the author, providing the above information.
+This is a" For Teachers Only" book, priced rather high online to discouarge students, but available to documented teachers at only 16% of the posted price if they request the discount Coupon Code from the author, providing the above information.
 When you get the Coupon Code, you should order the PDF version (primarily for use on laptop or desktop computers) as there are a number of 8.5x11 pages you will want to copy diretly as master sheets for running off handouts for students.
 If you also want a version in Word (.doc or .docx) for easier modifying of certain items, just send the Coupon Code you got to the author requesting same.
 No extra charge.

 If you like what you see in the Science Surprises materials, please pass the word along to your colleagues and science teacher organizations that might be interested in using the materials.
 Share it at conferences and workshops.
 Contact the author for handout materials to distribute at such occasions.